dwave-examples/tour-planning/README.md

 and to other soft constraints, you can express the relative importance of such constraints.
 Soft constraints on binary variables can be one of two types:

-* linear: the penalty for violating such a constraint is proportional to its bias.
+* linear: the penalty for violating such a constraint is proportional to the value of the violation (i.e., by how much the constraint is violated).
-* quadratic: the penalty for violating such a constraint is proportional to the square of its bias.
+* quadratic: the penalty for violating such a constraint is proportional to the square of the value of the violation.

-For example, for a soft constraint on the tour's maximum cost with a price of 3 for driving, preferring to drive over cheaper locomotion on a leg of length 2 adds a penalty of 6 or 36, for a linear or quadratic constraint, respectively, that goes up, for a leg length of 3, to 9 and 81, respectively.
+For example, for a soft constraint on the tour's maximum cost, with a price of 3 for driving, preferring to drive over free locomotion on a leg of length 2 adds a penalty of 6 or 36, for a linear or quadratic constraint, respectively, that goes up, for a leg length of 3, to 9 and 81, respectively.
 Such a quadratic constraint severely discourages driving on longer legs.